-Calpe benefits from a comprehensive reinsurance programme that provides protection to Calpe's balance sheet.
-All placements are subject to approval and must comply with TransRe's group-wide retrocession/reinsurance purchasing procedures (which include minimum credit quality and counterparty limits) and delegated retrocession/reinsurance purchasing authorities.
+Calpe benefits from a comprehensive reinsurance programme, including the TRL Quota Share, that provides protection to Calpe's balance sheet.
+All placements are subject to approval by Alleghany and comply with TransRe's group-wide retrocession/reinsurance procedures.

 Calpe does not have any exposure to special purpose vehicles.